McGill-iGEM2/2022-2023_NGS/meeting_minutes.md

 - Need to create a strategy for how we want to test gRNA binding efficiency in the wet lab
     - Albert proposes using GFP and using flow cytometry
     - Issue is, how dod we decide what gRNAs to order and test?
 Do we want to target a single gene more comprehensively or try targetting mutiple mutations for some variance?
 Will definitely be a point of discussion moving forward
+- Have begun discussing a modeling component of the project once again
+    - What exactly will we be modeling?
+What data would we need for it from wet lab?
+How feasible would it be to get the data and complete the model?
+    - Will be meeting with James on Thursday at 4pm to brainstorm more.
+Should do some lit review beforehand
+- Meeting with Lethbridge to brainstorm collab ideas on Wednesday at 3pm

 ## Thursday, June 22, 2023